St. Louis Community College–Wildwood

-St. Louis Community College–Wildwood (also known as STLCC-Wildwood, or Wildwood for short) is the newest campus in the STLCC system.
-The campus is located in Wildwood, Missouri, a western suburb of St. Louis, Missouri in an area known as west St. Louis County.
+St. Louis Community College–Wildwood (commonly known as STLCC–Wildwood, or simply Wildwood) is the newest campus of STLCC.
+The campus is located in Wildwood, Missouri, a western suburb of St. Louis, Missouri.

 History

 The college opened in August 2007.
 The Wildwood campus was created because of the rapidly growing population of west St. Louis County and to relieve some of the pressures from STLCC-Meramec's growing and overcapacity 12,000-13,000 student population.

 Campus

 The Wildwood campus is located off Route 109 and Route 100 in West St. Louis County.
 Wildwood is state-of-the-art; it the first Green campus in Missouri built with environmentally friendly materials.
 The architecture of the building is also designed to enhance the health of the students and faculty using the facilities.
-STLCC-WW is also tobacco-free, not only in the buildings but on all campus property.
 The main campus 75000 sqft building houses high-tech classrooms and labs, a library and bookstore, student services, lounges, a multipurpose room and rooms equipped with sophisticated presentation and Web-based technologies.